 This initial success was followed in 2017 with the introduction of Tinder Gold, which allows even more access than Tinder Plus.
 Additionally, users can buy boosts, which make them the top profile in their area for 30 minutes, and additional Super Likes.

 This freemium model is incredibly popular, with 3 million regular paying Tinder users worldwide.
 It is something new companies could do with considering and, according to a Clutch survey, 61% of app developers would recommend following this strategy too.

 In 2015, Tinder began to use its platform for sponsored-content promotion.
 But, like the rest of their strategy, it played this incredibly well.

 Traditional advertising is dead.
 Today, people are hyper-aware that they are being marketed to, so companies are well-placed to find a subtle way of speaking to their consumers.
 But if brands find a way to work themselves into the apps people use everyday, they experience real success.
 This is where branded profiles stepped in.
 In 2016, the app launched branded cards to help advertisers to reach its users.
 If a user swiped right on a branded card, a match would be formed and they would receive promotional information, special offers, and links to third-party webpages.

-Watch Tinder's director of brand marketing, Kyle Miller, speaking at our Brand Strategy Innovation Summit last year and visit our Disruptive Strategy Summit in Sydney, September 13 & 14.
+Watch Tinder's director of brand marketing, Kyle Miller, speaking at our Brand Strategy Innovation Summit last year.